Using Virtual Machines and Cloud Instances

 Each appliance in your ScienceLogic configuration can be run as a virtual machine.

-For details about supported hypervisors and the requirements and specifications for each SL1 appliance, see the ScienceLogic Support Site: https://support.sciencelogic.com/s/system-requirements
+For details about the hypervisor versions that are supported and the requirements and specifications for each Skylar One appliance, see the System Requirements page on the ScienceLogic Support Site.

 • To view a pop-out list of menu options, click the menu icon ().